usr-pwd/freeCodeCamp/README.md

 ## About this notes
 All notes and code was written in the Jupyter Notebook environment.
 You can render all `*.ipynb` notebooks without running at local server, GitHub works _somewhat_ fine to you.
-Alternatively, you can access use [nbviewer](https://nbviewer.jupyter.org/).
+Alternatively, you can access [nbviewer](https://nbviewer.jupyter.org/).
 Also, for best experience, you can download the files and use [Jupyter/IPython notebook](https://jupyter.org/) in your local machine.